This program is designed to give working professionals the knowledge and skills necessary to excel in the world of public procurement and contracting.

 Applicants must submit a resume if requesting a waiver based on professional work experience.
 Applicants requesting a waiver based on a previous degree and GPA must submit a resume and transcripts from the degree granting intuition.
 If the degree granting institution was outside the United States, then the applicant must request a certified evaluation.

 Once the application file has been marked complete, it is sent onto the admissions committee for review.
-Applicants will be notified once their files are complete, and most receive the admissions decision by email within two to three weeks.
+The review process takes several weeks.
+An applicant will then be notified and will receive an admissions decision by email.

 You should have ALL mail sent to the following address:The George Washington University